Ljubičevo Equestrian Games: History

-On the right shore of the river Velika Morava is located one of the oldest stables named ljubačevo stable.
+On the right shore of the river Velika Morava is located one of the oldest stables named Ljubičevo stable.
 In this place, before the stable was founded, there was a large agricultural property of Miloš Obrenović I, Prince of Serbia called "Morava".
 In April 1860, Miloš donated his property to the country.
 At the same time, Miloš ordered that the stable from a place called Ćuprija is moved to his property, that stable was established earlier by Aleksandar Karađordević.
 The only thing left in Ćuprija was the branch Dobričevo and by the fall of that year the big stable was built in Ljubičevo and the entire complex was moved there.
 During the governance of prince Mihajlo in 1866 when the headmaster was Aga Jefta, in the honor of princess Ljubica, wife of Miloš Obrenović I, Prince of Serbia, the agricultural property was named Ljubičevo.

 Dunavsko kolo

 At the end of the 19th century, founding the Dunavsko kolo, riders club named "Knez Mihajlo" in Požarevac the horse racing tournaments begin.
 This kind of tournaments took place more than a few times in one year, especially during September.
 One of those tournaments took place on Sunday 4 September 1932 on the track "Mihailovac" at 3 p.m.